TIBHannover/terminology-metadata/MetadataGuide.md

 Some ontologies make use of semantic versioning and employ strings like 1.0.0 as a tag to distinguish one version of their ontology from a successor.
 Others employ the modification date, e.g. 2022-12-21.
 If you use such textual version information but do not use/have a Version URI, then we strongly recommend to also mint a version URI in which you use the textual version information as variable.

+If you need to add a larger comment in natural language, you should provide the info as an rdf:langString, i.e. with a language tag.
+We do not encourage this, since such statements can most likely be expressed in more granular fashion with formal statements.
+Alternatively, you could add the info to the version notes (cf. [5.24 Version notes](#524-version-notes)).

 Recommended property: <http://www.w3.org/2002/07/owl#versionInfo>

 Example 1 (text/turtle):